doeixd/effectively/docs/faq-our-philosophy.md

     *   Then maybe use `withResource` to prevent a database connection leak.
     *   Later, refactor a messy controller into a clean `createWorkflow`.
     *   Need to mock a dependency for a test?
 Introduce `createContext` and `run`.
-4. It fills a need between a full runtime, and normal, uncomposable code.
+4. To fill the crucial gap between ad-hoc helper functions and a full-blown runtime, it provides a pattern, not a framework.

 You can use as much or as little as you want.
 The library meets you where you are.
 And yes, if all you need is a single helper, you can just copy the code from our repository—it's MIT licensed, after all!